aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 #### 2.1.2 Setup unique bucket ID

-First create a unique S3 bucket identifier.
-This needs to be globally unique.
-Change example to an UUID of your choice
+First create a unique S3 bucket identifier that will be appened to your S3 bucket names.
+This will ensure that the S3 bucket name is globally unique.
+The UUID can be generated with any method of your choosing.
+See [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) for S3 bucket naming rules.
 ```shell
 export TF_VAR_bucketUUID=$(dd if=/dev/urandom bs=1k count=1k | shasum | cut -b 1-8)
 ```